Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: It’s extremely unusual that they sell dust.

-[The man from the bathroom walks back up to the crew’s table getting disturbingly close to Dar]
+[the pervert from the bathroom sloshes back up to Dar]

-RANDOM MAN: Are you gonna use the bathroom again soon?
+PECK THE PERVERT: Are you gonna… use the bathroom again soon?
+Heh.

-DAR: You... have... got to stop talking directly next to my face.
+DAR: [mortified] You… have… got to stop talking directly next to my face.

 DAR: Um…